ICELI/jm-cli/Readme.md

 # jm-cli
-> A cli for jumore FE team
+> a CLI tool for jumore FE team

 ## Install: